ciksn/trans-trainer/README.md

-This is a new repo to save my training framework
+[WIP] This is a new repo to save my training framework

+Modified from mPLUG-Owl2